HomeArticlesGuideCar Buying Guide

 Car insurance in India has two mandatory and several optional components.
 Understanding each before you buy prevents both under-insurance and unnecessary premium spending.

 Third-Party (TP) Insurance: Mandated by law under the Motor Vehicles Act.
-The premium is set by IRDAI (Insurance Regulatory and Development Authority of India) and is non-negotiable.
-For a private car with an engine below 1,000 cc, TP premium is approximately ₹2,094 per year (IRDAI 2025–26 rates).
-For 1,000–1,500 cc engines, ₹3,416 per year.
+The premium is set by IRDAI (Insurance Regulatory and Development Authority of India) and stays non-negotiable.
+For a private car with an engine below 1,000 cc, TP premium runs approximately ₹2,094 per year (IRDAI 2025-26 rates).
+For 1,000-1,500 cc engines, ₹3,416 per year.
 For above 1,500 cc, ₹7,897 per year.
 For new cars, the first TP policy must cover 3 years, paid upfront.

 Own Damage (OD) Cover: Optional but strongly recommended.
 This covers your car in accidents, theft, fire, and natural disasters.
-The OD premium is calculated as a percentage of IDV (Insured Declared Value), typically 2–3.5% for new cars.
-You can shop around for OD premiums — different insurers quote different rates.
+The OD premium is calculated as a percentage of IDV (Insured Declared Value), typically 2-3.5% for new cars.
+You can shop around for OD premiums since different insurers quote different rates.

-Other recommended add-ons for new cars: Return to Invoice (pays the original invoice price, not IDV, in a total loss — valuable in year 1), Engine Protection (covers water ingression damage — critical in flood-prone cities), and Roadside Assistance.
+Other recommended add-ons for new cars: Return to Invoice (pays the original invoice price, not IDV, in a total loss, valuable in year 1), Engine Protection (covers water ingression damage, critical in flood-prone cities), and Roadside Assistance.

 Step 5: Calculate Total Running Cost